centreon/centreon-documentation/en/getting-started/autodisco-aws.md

 5. In the **Keyword** field, type **Amazon EC2** and then click **Search**.

 6. Click on the `+` sign in the top right corner of the Plugin Pack.
-The Plugin Pack now has a green border and a tick mark in the top right corner.
+The Plugin Pack now has a green border and a tick mark in the top right corner: configuration templates and discovery providers are now installed.

 7. Follow [this procedure](../integrations/plugin-packs/procedures/cloud-aws-ec2.html) (sections [Plugin dependencies](../integrations/plugin-packs/procedures/cloud-aws-ec2.html#plugin-dependencies) and [Setup](../integrations/plugin-packs/procedures/cloud-aws-ec2.html#setup)) to finish installing the Plugin Pack.
 (You can also access the documentation for a Plugin Pack by clicking on the `i`.)